Vascular Plants

 Slender yellow wood-sorrel (Oxalis dillenii)

-Distribution: Occurring on both sides of the Cascades crest in Washington; Washington south to Oregon, east across North America to the Atlantic Coast.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Oregon, east across most of North America to the Atlantic Coast.

 Habitat: Open areas, often where moist, at low elevations.